Santa Mustiola

-Santa Mustiola is a village (curazia) in the middle of San Marino.
-It belongs to the municipality of San Marino.
+Santa Mustiola is a curazia of San Marino, in the castello of the City of San Marino.

 Its name derives from a Catholic saint, Mustiola, cousin of the Roman Emperor Claudius II.

 Geography

 The village is situated under the Mount Titano and few km in west of the city of San Marino.

 Sport

 Santa Mustiola had a local football club, the Aurora, active from 1968 to 1987.